jbeck018/howlerops/docs/user-guides/BEST_PRACTICES.md

 # Best Practices

-Tips and techniques for getting the most out of SQL Studio.
+Tips and techniques for getting the most out of Howlerops.

 ## Query Writing